 - Exaggerated nerve response: The skin contains nerve endings that allow us to feel touch, heat, cold, and pain.
 It may be that in sensitive skin, these nerve endings are hypersensitive, causing people to perceive slight irritation more intensely.
 For example, for a person with hypersensitive nerve endings, a slight drop in skin temperature might feel like the skin is freezing.1,4

 Sensitive skin appears to be very common.
 Different studies estimate the incidence of sensitive skin to range somewhere between 50% and 90%.

-The largest study ever performed looked at 15000 people in the USA, Japan, and Europe in 1992.
-The researchers found that 50% of women and 30% of men who participated in the study suffered from sensitive skin.
-Other studies around the world have come up with different estimates, but on average, they find that 60% of women and 55% of men possess sensitive skin.1
+The largest study ever performed looked at 15,000 people in the USA, Japan, and Europe in 1992.
+The researchers found that 50% of women and 30% of men who participated in the study reported sensitive skin.
+Other studies around the world have come up with different estimates, but on average, they find that 66% of women and 56% of men claim to have sensitive skin.1

 So how likely are you to experience sensitive skin?
 Let's look at who is most prone to this condition.

 Studies have found that the following factors may increase your chances of suffering from sensitive skin: